hansenp/diachrscripts/docs/coordinates_of_enriched_digests.rst

 and a Diachromatic digest file (``--diachromatic-digest-file``).
 It is important that the coordinates in the two files refer to the same genome build, e.g. ``hg19`` or ``hg38``.
-For each line of the digest file, it is checked whether there is a digest with matching coordinates in the BED file.
+For each line of the digest file, the script checks whether there is a digest with matching coordinates in the BED file.
 If this is the case, the ``Selected`` field is overwritten with a ``T`` and otherwise with an ``F``.
 Furthermore, the fields ``5'_Probes`` and ``3'_Probes`` are set to ``1``.